While he might not be a household name outside of the shooting community, within it, Jerry Miculek is…

 Guest Writer: Kenzie Fitzpatrick

 Choosing a pistol for competition shooting is an adventure.
-It takes time to find what division you enjoy shooting in to pick a gun set up to be competitive in it.
+It takes time to find out which division you enjoy shooting in.
+You’ll also need to pick a gun set up to be competitive in it.
 The journey of choosing a pistol is a process you want to be patient in.
 As always in the shooting sports industry, borrowing and trying a variety of guns and gear is a great start before committing and investing in your own.

 Before choosing a pistol for competition, there are some considerations you’ll need to know before diving into the competition.
 Choosing a pistol for competition includes more than just the gun purchase.
 Here are some additional things to think about before investing:

 Determine your budget for a pistol to shoot in competition.
 Is this a starter gun for you or are you looking to make a long-term investment into pistol competitions?
 Some of the best shooters in the world shoot budget-friendly firearms like Glocks, Caniks, HKs.
 An expensive gun doesn’t necessarily translate into shooting better.
 The other thing you’ll consider when it comes to a gun price is that the pistol isn’t the only cost.
 To set yourself up for competitive shooting you’ll need to create your full budget.
 Starting with the amount you allocate for just the pistol is key to building your dream rig.